 The European flounder Platichthys flesus (Linnaeus, 1758) (Pleuronectidae) is a marine and brackish species distributed across a wide geographic area that ranges from the western part of the Mediterranean, through the Atlantic coast of Europe, around the British isles and Ireland, across the North, Baltic, Barents and White seas and eastward to the southwestern part of Novaya Zemlya archipelago and Kara Bay of the Kara Sea [1, 2, 3, 4].
 Individuals of this species can be either left-sided or right-sided depending on the side of the body on which the eyes lie at the early developmental stages following the metamorphosis.
 In the left-sided (reversed) flounders, both eyes are on the left side of the body, while in the right-sided individuals they lie on the right side.
-Both morphs are present in populations of this species in varying proportions.
+Both morphs are present in populations of this species in varying proportions (7, 9, 10, 12).
 Crossbreeding studies conducted on the starry flounder P. stellatus (Pallas, 1787), a polymorphic congeneric species of P. flesus, have shown that body asymmetry direction is under moderate genetic control [5, 6].

 The studies of lateral polymorphism in the populations of the European flounder are still rather scarce and the majority of information on the frequency of morphs was obtained from the flounders caught in the Baltic Sea off the coasts of Sweden, Germany and Estonia (7, 8, 9, 10].
 Fornbacke et al. [10] have reported a clinal change in proportion of left-sided individuals in flounder catches along the coast of Sweden, but the results of other authors on Baltic and North Sea flounders have shown a very high variation in proportion of morphs in different populations (7, 9, 11, 12, etc.).
 In the White Sea, the relative frequency of reversed individuals was measured for some most numerous flounder populations from Kandalaksha (Velikaya Salma Strait), Onega, Dvina and Mezen bays [13, 14, 15, 16].
 However, for the White Sea flounders our knowledge of regional variation in this trait remains incomplete because of the paucity of information on the flounder populations inhabiting the western part of the sea and because of the lack of statistical estimation of the observed variation in this trait among the samples studied by different authors.
 Besides that, the study of phenotypic diversity of flounder inhabiting the edge of north-eastern part of the range, on the boundary of Arctic, is of particular interest from the point of view of adaptive role of the lateral polymorphism of P.flesus in extreme habitats.
 No analysis has yet been conducted to date of the geographic patterns of variation in frequency of lateral morphs in P.flesus populations across the species range.
 Such data are necessary to study various mechanisms of maintaining lateral polymorphism in this species.
+Yershov et al. (2022) have shown that a significant effect on frequency of reversed individuals in flounder from the White Sea was determined by the location of the population (factor “Bay”), while other possible factors (length, age and sex) did not influence the ratio of morphs.
+Besides that, no statistically significant and consistent changes in interannual variation in proportion of left-sided individuals were found in flounder populations from the Onega, Dvina and Mezen bays (Fuks et al. 2021).
+All these findings allow us to conduct comparative studies of morph proportions in flounder populations on the base of recent and published data.